M.S. in Nursing (MSN)

 Learn more about our Health Care Partner Discount Program.

-- If the nursing student leaves the program for more than two semesters, a new Criminal Background Check and Urine Drug Screen is required prior to return.
+- If the nursing student leaves the Program for more than two semesters, a new Criminal Background Check and Urine Drug Screen is required prior to return.

 - History of the following infractions will disqualify an accepted student from enrollment

-in the graduate Nursing program:
+in the Nursing Program:

 - Falsification of records or omission of pertinent information on either the certified background check or urine drug screen